shivannis/xandr-docs-public/xandr-docs/articles/monetize/export-placement-tags.md

 - **Type** - This field is set to "Standard" by default.
 If necessary, change the type using the dropdown menu.

 > [!NOTE]
+> **Secure Tags**:
+>
-> **Secure Tags**To obtain a secure tag, it is not sufficient to simply export a standard tag and change "http" to "https" in the tag URL.
+> To obtain a secure tag, it is not sufficient to simply export a standard tag and change "http" to "https" in the tag URL.
 Instead, to make sure the tag gets formatted properly as secure, it's important to select "Secure" as the tag **Type**.

 You can also add additional parameters to the tags: